sghpjuikit/player/CONTRIBUTING.md

 - `./gradlew build` compiles the application
 - `./gradlew run` compiles and runs the application
+    - if the build fails with OutOfMemoryError, increase the Gradle daemon memory in [gradle.properties](#properties)
 - `./gradlew clean` cleans temporary files

 For more tasks: